 We’ll send you a heads up email if you’re on track to go over your bandwidth for the month, but you can always check on your usage inside of your account.
-Just make sure you’re logged in as the Account Owner.
+Just make sure you’re logged in as the Account Owner or a Manager.

-Here you can check out the last three months of bandwidth — and decide if moving up a tier is the right choice.
+All of this data may also help you decide if moving up a tier is the right choice.
 Check out our conversion chart to see the hard numbers.